 MCL Knee Injuries

-Consider how you injured your knee and compare it to how MCL's become injured.
+Your mechanism of knee injury can give a clue to whether or not you injured your MCL.
 Most MCL tears are caused by a blow to the outside of your knee, which causes your knee joint to collapse toward the center of your body, placing stress on your MCL that causes it to rupture.

-Analyze your symptoms.
-According to MedlinePlus, a torn MCL is usually associated with significant knee swelling, a locking or catching as you extend and flex your knee joint, pain or tenderness to the touch at the inside of your knee -- and your knee may give way when you're walking.
+According to Virtual Sports Injury Clinic, a torn MCL is usually associated with significant knee swelling, a locking or catching as you extend and flex your knee joint, pain or tenderness to the touch at the inside of your knee — and your knee may give way when you're walking.

-Decrease pain and swelling to allow diagnosis testing.
+Decrease pain and swelling to allow more accurate diagnosis testing.
 If your knee is too swollen, you will be unable to determine whether your MCL is injured.
-Decrease swelling by applying ice, taking non-steroidal anti-inflammatory drugs and elevating your knee above your heart.
+Decrease swelling by applying ice, taking non-steroidal anti-inflammatory drugs (if approved by your doctor) and elevating your knee above your heart.

-Have a partner complete the valgus stress test on your knee.
-Sit on a table with both legs extended, the leg of your injured knee slightly hanging off one side.
-Have your partner rest their hip against your knee, then place their closest hand on the inside of your knee to keep it steady against their hip.
-They then reach across and place their other hand on the inside of your ankle, pulling your ankle toward them.
-If your knee joint feels flimsy and has excessive laxity, or is allowed to open further than normal, the MCL is torn or significantly sprained.
+Your doctor will likely perform an MCL tear test called the valgus stress test of your knee.
+You will sit on a table with both legs extended, the leg of your injured knee slightly hanging off one side.
+The doctor will rest her hip against your knee, then place her closest hand on the inside of your knee to keep it steady against her hip.